-El Cortez Hotel Downtown Las Vegas is situated on Fremont Street East District, right in front of the famous red shoe and the neon dancing lady, which I believe were there on Fremont street since the beginning of the times.
+Not sure if the El Cortez Hotel Downtown Las Vegas was first on the Fremont Street East District, or the Red shoe was.
+The famous red shoe and the neon dancing lady are just in front of the hotel and I believe that these signs were there since the beginning of Las Vegas times. :)

-It’s exciting to see the nostalgic look of the classic advertising display framed by lightbulbs.
+It’s exciting to see the nostalgic look of the classic advertising display framed by light bulbs.
 The hotel neon sign became itself an icon.
+Isn’t it?

-This historic hotel is one of the oldest hotel-casino in Las Vegas and has continuously run since 1941 – as stated in the El Cortez official website.
+This historic hotel is one of the oldest hotel-casinos in Las Vegas, and has continuously run since 1941 – as stated in the El Cortez official website.

 The hotel has been restored, but it maintains it’s authenticity.
 I really enjoyed seeing this retro decorative artwork on the side of the El Cortez Hotel Downtown Las Vegas.
-There are quite a few beautiful pieces of mural art decor in this area of Las Vegas, and this is part of the city attractions.
+There are quite a few beautiful pieces of mural art decor in this area of Las Vegas.
+This is just part of the city attractions.

-You can see, feel and even smell the authenticity of this place once you step inside the casino
+Inside, you can see, feel and even smell the authenticity of this place once you step inside the casino.

 … Everything from gambling machines, tables, chairs and decorations look like the way they always have been in the past.
 Well, if the winning is always questionable, at least you can say that you played at the same gambling table as the gamblers 80 years ago. – Gambling can be pernicious anyway ;)